-Black Diamond is within the Enumclaw, Kent, and Tahoma School Districts.
+Black Diamond is within the Auburn, Enumclaw, Kent, and Tahoma School Districts.
 School Districts are responsible for conducting capital facility planning.
-The City adopts and incorporates each of the three district Capital Facility Plans into this Comprehensive Plan.
+The City adopts and incorporates each district's Capital Facility Plans into this Comprehensive Plan.

-The City supports the location of school within the community because it recognizes that public schools contribute significantly to the community.
+The City supports the location of schools within the community because it recognizes that public schools contribute significantly to the community.
 It is important to residents for their children to attend schools within or near where they live.